 Use public transportation

-- Take the bus to the P&G Health & Fitness Expo.
-There are 6 routes that stop at the Duke Energy Convention Center, 11 one block away and 28 bus routes the come to Government Square, just three blocks from the Expo.
-See map of buses and location.
-You can plan your route using Google Transit.
-Just put in your home address and the address of the Duke Energy Convention Center and get a list of buses and times to use.
-Bus stops near Duke Energy Convention Center
+Take the bus to the P&G Health & Fitness Expo.
+There are 21 routes that stop near the Duke Energy Convention Center and 28 bus routes that come to Government Square, just three blocks from the Expo.
+The Cincinnati Bell Connector also stops three blocks from the convention center.
+You can plan your route using Google Transit or download the EZRide.
+Just put in your home address and the address of the Duke Energy Convention Center (525 Elm Street) and get a list of buses and times to use.

-- In the finish line recovery area and Post Race Party in Yeatman’s Cove, look for the Recycling Stations staffed by Green Team volunteers.
-This year the Flying Pig will be have 5 different collection containers in each Recycling Station to collect your waste for disposal; plastic water bottles, compost (food waste along with paper cups), chip bags, Dole fruit cups, mylar blankets and trash.
+In the finish line Recovery Area and Post Race Party at Smale Riverfront Park, look for the Recycling Stations staffed by Green Team volunteers.
 The Green Team volunteers will assist you with the proper container for your waste.

 Sustainability, as the word suggests is the ability to sustain.
 In order to create a more sustainable living environment and protect the future of humankind, we must treat the earth as our garden and make sure we are giving back as much as we are taking.